mborn1/pyoptex/docs/source/customization.rst

 designs.
 They permit the use of update formulas.

-The best way to create a split\ :sup:`k`\ -plot metric is to extend from a fixed_structure metric as follows
+The best way to create a split\ :sup:`k`\ -plot metric is to extend from a fixed_structure metric, such as the `CustomMetric` above, as follows

 >>> from pyoptex.doe.fixed_structure.splitk_plot import SplitkPlotMetricMixin
 >>>